bestia-dev/dropbox_backup_to_external_disk_1/README.md

 Can I recognize that a directory is moved or renamed?
 This is common and should be super fast.
 If most of the files in the directory are equal it means, that it is moved/renamed.
-Then a new `compare_lists` will generate a new list if there are smaller differences.
+Then a new `compare_files` will generate a new list if there are smaller differences.
 Is there a limit in the api for file size bigger than 2GB?
 Why the program crashes without an error?
 Files with size 0 are not downloaded.
 Solve empty folders in the program.